Pacific Science Center

-It's all part of Polar Science Weekend, returning to Pacific Science Center for the ninth straight year on March 7-9, 2014.
+It's all part of Polar Science Weekend, returning to Pacific Science Center for the tenth straight year on February 27-March 1, 2015.
 Presented in partnership with the University of Washington's Applied Physics Laboratory, students, families and guests of all ages will enjoy three action-packed days of hands-on activities, demonstrations, exhibits and more - all transporting you into the extreme environments of the Arctic and Antarctic.
 You will also meet polar scientists who work in some of the most remote and challenging places on earth.

 Polar Science Weekend is included with price of general admission - FREE for Pacific Science Center members.

 Activities And Shows From 2014 | Check Back In January For The 2015 Program

 Discover what local scientists are learning about climate change and Arctic sea ice through images, videos, objects and hands-on activities.